 Dental school applicants must take the Dental Admissions Test (DAT) which helps evaluate an applicant’s aptitude for dentistry.
 The DAT is designed to assess a student’s knowledge of natural sciences, reading comprehension, quantitative reasoning, and perceptual ability.
 The DAT is given at Thomson Prometric Test Centers on a computer and is administered almost every day of the year.
 Students are encouraged to take the test at least one year prior to their anticipated entry into dental school.
 The DAT is a four hour and fifteen minute test.

 The information contained in this information sheet should be discussed with the Health Professions Advisor.
-The availability of these health professions advising opportunities is announced through the HEALTHPROFESSIONS-L email listserv for Mason students.
+The availability of health professions advising opportunities is announced through the HEALTHPROFESSIONS-L email listserv for Mason students.

 Students must still be advised in their department regarding their major.